User Guide

 Selection Mechanism

-The algorithm currently used by the platform is pretty simple.
-In each iteration, it picks two arguments uniformly at random without keeping a history of previous selections.
-Despite its simplicity, it can be shown that the algorithm is efficient at identifying the top arguments.
-In particular, the number of comparisons it takes to identify the top argument in a list of \( n \) arguments is of the order \( n\log(n) \).
-For technical details, please refer to the section titled Simple does it: eliciting the Borda rule with naive sampling in this paper by Lee et al.
+The selection mechanism currently used by the platform is pretty simple.
+In each iteration, the system picks two arguments uniformly at random without keeping a history of previous selections.
+Despite its simplicity, it can be shown that the algorithm used is efficient at identifying the top arguments.
+In particular, it can be shown that the number of comparisons it takes to identify the top argument in a list of \( n \) arguments is of the order \( n\log(n) \).
+Note that \( \log(n) \) grows very slowly for practical values of \( n \), implying that the top arguments can be reliably identified as long as the number of pairwise comparisons grows roughly in proportion to the number of submitted arguments.

 Argument and Counter Scores